-Cabbagetown ReLEAF Tree Stewardship is a non-profit organization whose mission is to promote a healthier, more resilient urban forest through research, education and community engagement.
+Cabbagetown ReLEAF Tree Stewardship is a nonprofit organization whose mission is to promote a healthier, more resilient urban forest through research, education and engagement.

 Our vision is to create resilient and dynamic urban green spaces that bring people together.
 Through education, citizen action and meaningful partnerships, we believe a greener, healthier Toronto will support stronger, healthier communities.